aksithavijay/aksithavijay/README.md

 🏆 **Awarded 1st Place in the General Track at WEHack 2025.**

-Building LaneBot challenged us to turn an ambitious idea into a functional product within a hackathon environment while balancing **technical feasibility, user experience, time constraints, and product value**.
+Building LaneBot challenged our team to turn an ambitious idea into a functional product within a hackathon environment while balancing **technical feasibility, user experience, time constraints, and product value**.

 <p>
   <a href="https://github.com/aksithavijay/LaneBot">